 Themes Recommended Improvements Actions Taken & In Progress As At June 2017 Status Target Date 1.
 Member & Officer Development To develop the current level / programme of financial training packages for Budget Holders (& Members) to include use of systems, process improvement and financial management techniques.
-Some training has been provided as follows: 1-2-1 budget holder sessions new Cabinet Portfolio Holder for Finance.
-Cross Party Budget Working Group established to raise awareness of the budget process and the budget challenges going forward Complete Budget member learning hours are being set up for all members to attend On target March 18 2.
-Customer Care To update the Customer Charter to incorporate all channels of communication and to review target response timescales.
-Review of existing access channels & external review of CRM solution including market analysis of current CRM market.
-Promotion of channel shift and impact Complete On target Nov 17 response timescales. evaluation on target for completion.
-Ontarget 3.
+Some training has been provided as follows: Complete Budget member learning hours are being set up for all members to attend On target March 18 2.
+Customer Care To update the Customer Charter to incorporate all channels of communication and to review target Review of existing access channels & external review of CRM solution including market analysis of current CRM market.
+Complete No. 47 response timescales.
+Promotion of channel shift and impact evaluation on target for completion.
+On target Nov 17 3.
 Customer Complaints To implement an electronic complaint reporting system.
 New Customer Feedback Strategy has been developed for Cabinet approval in October 2017.
 On target Oct 17 4.
 Transparency To ensure full compliance with the revised requirements of the A review of compliance has been carried out.
 Complete Transparency Code.
 A couple of areas of improvement have been identified and are being actioned.
 On target Oct 17 5.
-Constitution To ensure that the Constitution is as clear as possible, completely up to date and fit for purpose Both Member and Officer Working Groups have been established to review the Constitution.
-Complete Work to review the Constitution including the Financial Regulations is on-going.
+Constitution To ensure that the Constitution is as clear as possible, completely up to date Both Member and Officer Working Groups have been established to review the Constitution.
+Complete and fit for purpose Work to review the Constitution including the Financial Regulations is on-going.
 On target Mar 18 6.
 Member & Officer Development Member and officer training and development be re-prioritised and extended to include training on roles and responsibilities, council structure, governance arrangements and constitution.
 The clear distinction between the Cabinet, quasi-judicial and other committees such as licensing is to be emphasised.
 The diagnostic undertaken by the Centre for Public Scrutiny and the recent LGA Corporate Peer Challenge has informed the development of a programme of support for members.
 Details of this are shown in the Council's new Improvement Plan.
 The new Transformation Strategy approved by Cabinet on 27th July includes a number of actions to address more general member training and development.
 A programme of training has been provided for members of the Licensing Committee.
 Complete 7.
 Ethical Governance Greater priority, liaison and support be provided to the Scrutiny, Governance and Standards Committees in promoting high ethical, performance and Terms of Reference have been reviewed and work programmes are in place.
 Lead officers have been identified for each of these committees.
-Complete governance standards.
+Complete Mar 40 governance standards.
 Further training for members and officers is to be identified and undertaken.
 On target Mar 18 8.
 Ethical Governance A Member / Officer relations protocol is developed and political awareness training is provided to Members and Officers.
 Political awareness workshops for officers were held in July.
 A consultant has been appointed by the LGA to develop a draft member / officer protocol.
 Complete A number of focus groups with members and officers to inform this are being held in early October.
 The protocol will then be finalised with members and officers in a series of joint workshops being held in mid-October, before the protocol is taken through the formal governance route for approval / formal adoption.
 On target Nov 17